Huldah Academic Legacy Awards Criteria

 - Personal reflection or testimony (age-appropriate)

-Category 2: Covenant Contribution
+Category 2: Contribution

 Nominees must demonstrate: